CMUAbstract/edb-rat/README.md

     Interrupted: BREAKPOINT id: 1 Vcap_saved = 2.2336
     *>

-''Sidenote'': The first argument to the `break` cmd 'e' stands for 'external', the type of breakpoint.
+*Sidenote*: The first argument to the `break` cmd 'e' stands for 'external', the type of breakpoint.
 TODO: elaborate.

 In interactive mode, we can get the current program counter address: